 An alternative way to reach Murren is to take a cable car from Lauterbrunnen to Grutschalp and then a train to Murren.

 Lauterbrunnen to Junfrauch – The Top of Europe

 Jungfraujoch – The Top of Europe is Europe’s highest train station located at an elevation of 3454 m.
 To reach Jungfraujoch take a cogwheel train from Lauterbrunnen to Kleine Scheidegg which also stops at Wengen if you are planning to visit from there.
 From Kleine Scheidegg a train takes you through the 7 km long in the Eiger mountain.

 The summit offers breathtaking views of the Aletsch glacier and the surrounding Alps through various viewing platforms.
 There is also an ice palace similar to one in Titlis with ice sculptures.
 The Snow Fun Park hosts a range of activities like sledging, skiing or snowboarding during the summer.
 Visitors can also visit the Sphinx Observatory an astronomical observatory located above the Jungfraujoch.
 The observation deck offers wonderful panoramic views of the Jungfrau, Mönch, and Eiger peaks.

 To reach Schynige Platte take a train from Lauterbrunnen to Wilderswil and then a cogwheel train up the mountain.
+The cogwheel train running since 1893 takes visitors through some of the picturesque mountain landscapes.
 The train journey takes about 50 minutes and operates only during summer (May to October).